 This amount will be prorated for swimmers who do not swim for the entire year.

-Families in Groups 5, 6 and Gold, will be able to apply 4 hours of volunteer time worked by an older child or their swimmer towards their minimum volunteer hours requirement.
+Families in Groups SR 1 and SR 2 and Gold, will be able to apply 4 hours of volunteer time worked by an older child or their swimmer towards their minimum volunteer hours requirement.
 The minimum age to volunteer varies for the different volunteer positions.
 Having an older child volunteer for your family for 4 hours will need to be arranged in advance with permission.
 Permission would depend on the volunteer job, as some can be performed by older children and some such as set up and take down may not be appropriate.
 The snack bar and hospitality minimum age is 16.

 In addition to our team hosted meets (see next section), volunteers are also needed for various jobs throughout the year, including officiating at away meets, Summerdarts support, team parties and functions, and our annual rib feed, among others.
 Families can accrue hours at team hosted meets and through other team needs throughout the year.
 Timing at away meets, Summerdart meets and Dart Friday Fun Meets do not count toward the volunteer commitment.